billkarsh/SpikeGLX/Markdown/Audio_Help.md

 ## Audio Notes

+### WARNING!

+Audio output is surprisingly resource hungry.
+If you are running 16 imec probes and recording all channels to disk, you may find that turning the audio on tips the system into instability.
+You'll hear excessive skips and crackle in the audio stream, and you'll see performance drop off in the Metrics window.

+Audio is fine as long as the system is not at maximum stress.

 ### Output to Speakers and Headphones

 As of version **20170501** SpikeGLX  no longer uses NI-DAQ based analog out.